The links below correspond to screens in the software.

 Once there is an asset in a particular category, you will be able to open and close the group of assets by clicking the triangle to the left of the asset category (Real Estate, Investments, Debts, etc.).

 The software allows you to prepare financial affidavits for both parties.
-This is useful, for example, in a collaborative situation, where the same case file is being used for both parties.
+This is useful, for example, in a collaborative or mediation situation, where the same case file is being used for both parties.

 Unless you specify to the contrary, the full value of each asset will carry to each party's financial affidavit.